yelicoder/pluralsight-spring-aop/README.md

 * Spring AOP is proxy based
   * Auto-proxying: if Spring determines that a bean is advised by one or more aspects, it automatically generates a proxy for that bean to intercept method invocations and ensures that advice is run as needed.
 * A schema based AOP configuration
+  * ref has the value of the logginAspect bean defined before
+  * pointcut is defined using id and expression
+  * before and after reference pointcut
 ```
  <bean id="loggingAspect" class="com.pluralsight.springaop.example1.LoggingAspect"/>